Infercidium/OC-P6_SafetyNet-Alerts/README.md

 It is possible to have access to Surefire Report and Jacoco to visualize the execution time and the coverage of the tests following this path:
 `SafetyNet/target/site/project-reports.html`

+### Test Report

 After using the following command in the terminal:
 `mvn clean verify site`

+To access the report without the integration tests:
+`mvn clean test site`

+### Checkstyle Report

+Checkstyle results takes into account the classes generated automatically by the Mapper, adding more than 300 uncorrectable errors.
+But it is possible to make them disappear with the command:
+`mvn site`

+However after that it is possible that the API is having difficulties working correctly, in this case you have to do:
+`mvn clean`